 Who has tbh?

 Middle and high-schoolers are downloading the apps in droves.
-In fact, tbh has scored the top App Store spot, surpassing Facebook and Snapchat.
-In fact, Facebook acquired tbh in October 2017.
+In fact, tbh has scored the top App Store spot, surpassing Facebook and Snapchat, and in October 2017, Facebook acquired tbh.

 What’s good about tbh?